sPoT86/ZTPi/README.md

 Changelog:
 v2 -> v2.1:
- - Changed "association" to "template" and "keystore" to "datastore"
+ - Changed "association" to "template"
+ - Changed "keystore" to "datastore"
  - Removed notification if config-backup not existing

 Installation: